Hunter-Gatherers (Foragers)

 • are economically specialized only by age and gender.

-• usually divide labor by gender, with women gathering wild plants and men fishing and almost always doing the hunting.
+• usually divide labor by gender, with women usually gathering wild plants and men usually fishing and almost always doing the hunting.

 • have animistic religions—that is, believe that all natural things have intentionality or a vital force that can affect humans (Peoples, Duda, and Marlowe 2016)

-Not all hunter-gatherers conform to this list of traits.
-In fact, ethnographers of societies in the Pacific Coast of North America (largely northwestern U.S. and southwestern Canada) have given us a very different picture.
+Not all hunter-gatherers conform to the classic list of traits bulleted above.
+In fact, ethnographers of many societies in the Pacific Coast of North America (largely northwestern U.S. and southwestern Canada) have given us a very different picture.
 These hunting-gathering societies, many of whom depended largely on fishing in their traditional economies, had larger communities, stationary villages, and social inequality.
 For a long time, many scholars thought of them as anomalous hunter-gatherers.
-But the picture is rapidly changing, largely as a result of archaeological research on the Upper Paleolithic period, prior to the emergence of agriculture.
-During this period hunter-gatherers in many areas of the globe appear to have developed inequality.
-Such complex hunter-gatherers were found in North America in the Interior Northwest Plateau, the Canadian Arctic, and the American Southeast, as well as in South America, the Caribbean, Japan, parts of Australia, northern Eurasia, and the Middle East (Sassaman 2004, 228).
-Archaeologists infer inequality from the presence of prestige items such as ornamental jewelry, or major differences in burials indicative of “rich” and “poor” individuals (Hayden and Villeneuve 2011, 124–26).
+But the picture is rapidly changing, largely because of archaeological research on the Upper Paleolithic period, prior to the emergence of agriculture.
+During this period, hunter-gatherers in many areas of the globe appear to have developed inequality.
+Such complex hunter-gatherer societies were found in North America in the Interior Northwest Plateau, the Canadian Arctic, and the American Southeast, as well as in South America, the Caribbean, Japan, parts of Australia, northern Eurasia, and the Middle East (Sassaman 2004, 228).
+Archaeologists infer inequality from the presence of prestige items such as ornamental jewelry or major differences in burials indicative of “rich” and “poor” individuals (Hayden and Villeneuve 2011, 124–26).

 Complex hunter-gatherer societies, in contrast to simpler hunter-gatherers generally have the following traits (Hayden and Villeneuve 2011, 334–35):

-• higher population densities (.2 to 10 people per square mile)
+• higher population densities (.2 to 10 people per square kilometer).

 Tlingit Chief Charles Jones Shakes, pictured at home in Wrangell, Alaska, with an array of his possessions, ca. 1907.
 The Tlingit, a society dependent on fishing, exemplify the hierarchical structure of complex hunter-gatherer societies.
 Credit: University of Washington Libraries, Special Collections Division, permission granted.